ichiro-takahashi/snclass/README.md

 |name100| Ib | 1.11|
 | :  |  :  |  :  |

+You need to save the tables as csv (comma separated values) format.

+A compressed file of sample dataset (Simdataset_HSC_sample.tar.gz) is available.
+It contains a flux data table and meta data table of 100,000 simulated supernovae for the classification of the HSC survey data.

 The SN types are `Ia`, `Ib`, `Ic`, `Ibc`, `II`, `IIL`, `IIN`, or `IIP`.